jmloewen/pyTrie/README.md

 * Faster export function (current implementation is slow).
 * Include ability to parse through dicts nested in arrays, arrays nested in arrays.
 * Include Array as alternative to dictionary.
-  * Include ability to export as Array.
+  * Include ability to export as an array.
 * Potential Goals:
   * Allowance for duplicate values within a single key.
-  * Case Sensitivity in letters.
+  * Case sensitivity in letters.

 ## End Goal:
 * Compliance with JSON standard